S3 EP7: Emma Doran

 Oh, that's good.
 This guy is good.

 And also, do you take the bum bag off when you leave the house?
-It's like as soon as you're leaving the front door, you take it on the bag.
+It's like as soon as you're leaving the front door, you take it on the bump.
+No, no, it stays on.

 go.
-I see the bum bag is still off.
+I see the bum bag is still on.

 You might be the last person wearing a bun bag.
 This is really exciting.